manoharan-lab/holopy/docs/source/users/load_tutorial.rst

 <http://pillow.readthedocs.io/en/3.3.x/handbook/image-file-formats.html>`_.

 The spacing argument tells holopy about the scale of your image.
-Here, we had previously measured that each pixel is a square with side length 0.0851 microns.
+Here, we had previously measured that each pixel is a square with side length 0.0851 micrometers.
 In general, you should specify ``spacing`` as the distance between adjacent pixel centres.
-You can also load an image without specifying a spacing value if you just want to look at it, but most holopy calculations will give erroneous results on such an image.
+You can load an image without a spacing value if you just want to look at it, but holopy calculations will give incorrect results.

-The final line simply displays the loaded image on your screen with the built-in HoloPy :func:`.show` function.
+The final line displays the loaded image on your screen with the built-in HoloPy :func:`.show` function.
 If you don't see anything, you may need to set your matplotlib backend.
 Refer to :ref:`usage` for instructions.

 Correcting Noisy Images
 ~~~~~~~~~~~~~~~~~~~~~~~

 The raw hologram has some non-uniform illumination and an artifact in the
-upper right hand corner from dust somewhere in the optics.
-These types of
-things can be removed if you are able to take a background image with the same optical setup but
+upper-right corner.
+These can be removed if you take a background image with
-without the object of interest.
-Dividing the raw hologram by the background using :func:`.bg_correct`
+the same optical setup but without the object of interest.
+Dividing the raw
-can usually improve the image a lot.
+hologram by the background using :func:`.bg_correct` improves the image a lot.

 ..  testcode::